Aerosol Mass Measurement

 An online reference standard for mass concentration is desireble, to allow both initial calibration of measurement instruments, and subsequent validation in the field.

-The CPMA Electrometer Reference Mass Standard
+The CPMA Electrometer Reference Mass Standard (CERMS)

 A functional and calibrated online aerosol mass standard may be achieved through combining various aerosol instruments:2019 Aerosol Science and Technology paper2013 Aerosol Science and Technology paper